6th County of London Brigade, Royal Field Artillery: Italy

 5th Division landed at Reggio di Calabria on 3 September 1943 and then advanced up the coast road to meet US Fifth Army.
 There was little opposition apart from demolitions and rearguard actions.
 Fifth Army then advanced up Italy, with 5th Division in the Apennines where the gunners' training in mountain warfare paid off.
 The division's advance was halted at Rionero when the Allies were held up at Monte Cassino and a succession of defended river lines.

 During this winter stalemate, 5th Division was transferred to the east coast to assist 1st Canadian Division at Ortona and 2nd New Zealand Division at Orsogna.
 These attacks were only moderately successful, so 5th Division was switched again, back to the west coast to cross the mouth of the Garigliano and outflank Cassino.
 The division's 'silent' assault crossing (without artillery fire) on the night of 17/18 January 1944 using beach landing techniques was successful in establishing a firm bridgehead that was held against enemy counter-attacks with the support of the guns, but without further troops it was impossible to advance further.

-In March the division was sent to Anzio to relieve another division, and held a section of the line in a trench warfare stalemate that matched World War I. The war became mobile again after the capture of Cassino in May 1944, and 5th Division followed the retreating Germans as far as the Tiber before it was withdrawn for rest.
+In March the division was sent to Anzio to relieve another division, and held a section of the line in a trench warfare stalemate that matched the First World War.
+The war became mobile again after the capture of Cassino in May 1944, and 5th Division followed the retreating Germans as far as the Tiber before it was withdrawn for rest.

 North West Europe

 5th Division handed over its guns and equipment to the newly arrived 46th Division and embarked for Egypt.
 After a period of rest and reorganisation, followed by internal security duties, in Palestine from July 1944 to February 1945, 5th Division was chosen for Operation Goldflake whereby troops from the Mediterranean theatre were transferred to reinforce 21st Army Group fighting in the final stages of the campaign in North West Europe.
-The division began to arrive at Taranto in Italy in mid-February and then re-embarked at Naples to be shipped to Marseilles on 8 March.
+The division began to arrive at Taranto in Italy in mid-February and then re-embarked at Naples to be shipped to Marseille on 8 March.
 It was concentrated near Ghent by 19 March.